netgen-layouts/layouts-docs/getting_started/install_existing_project.rst

 .. note::

-    If you're installing Netgen Layouts on eZ Platform, your main pagelayout is taken from existing eZ Platform configuration, so you can skip this step.
+    If you're installing Netgen Layouts on Ibexa CMS, your main pagelayout is taken from existing Ibexa CMS configuration, so you can skip this step.

 Rendering block items
 ---------------------

 .. note::

-    This section is relevant only if installing on an existing eZ Platform project.
+    This section is relevant only if installing on an existing Ibexa CMS project.

-To render block items, Netgen Layouts by default uses an eZ Platform view type called ``standard``.
+To render block items, Netgen Layouts by default uses an Ibexa cMS view type called ``standard``.
 For every content object that you wish to include in a Netgen Layouts block, you need to define the ``standard`` view type, e.g.:

 .. code-block:: yaml

-    ezpublish:
+    ibexa:
         system:
             site_group:
                 content_view:
                     standard:
                         article:
-                            template: "@ezdesign/content/standard/article.html.twig"
+                            template: "@ibexadesign/content/standard/article.html.twig"
                             match:
                                 Identifier\ContentType: article

 .. include:: what_next.rst.inc

-.. _`eZ Platform pull request #213`: https://github.com/ezsystems/ezplatform/pull/213/files#diff-bf0e70bcef1a5d5b2f87289220a51108
+.. _`Ibexa CMS pull request #213`: https://github.com/ezsystems/ezplatform/pull/213/files#diff-58ea7cc56899a1bcf3bdb6fc0d9cee247056d8e8ffc845a8ee8648f24ed7c3e8

-__ `eZ Platform pull request #213`_
+__ `Ibexa CMS pull request #213`_